Financial Aid Office

 · Lower interest rate.
 Competitive interest rates.

 · No annual fee.
 There is no annual service fee or cost to set up the line of credit.
-Plus, there's nothing to repay if the student doesn’t use the credit line.
+Plus, there is nothing to repay if the student does not use the credit line.

 · Easy to repay.
 As long as student is in school full-time or part–time, they only have to pay the interest owing each month on the line of credit.
 After graduating, they have up to 12 months before they start repaying the principal they've borrowed on a fixed payment schedule.

 · Use credit again and again.
 The credit line is different than other student loans.
 It's a revolving line of credit, which means that instead of taking all the money up-front, a student arranges to have an amount of money available each year.
 This is the student’s credit limit.
 Once a student applies, they never have to apply again.
 They can borrow all or any amount of the line of credit, at any time up to their approved credit limit—and they can keep using the line of credit up to their credit limit as long as they pay down the balance and their account is in good standing.